 TERRY CREEK

 Hercules removed approximately 85 percent of the toxaphene from the Terry Creek outfall ditch and portions of Dupree and Terry Creeks in 1999 and 2000.
-EPA’s recently issued interim remedy builds on this work.
-The remedy will isolate residual toxaphene remaining in the outfall ditch so that it does not present a potential risk to the environment or human health.
+EPA’s selected 2017 builds on this work by capping the outfall ditch and rerouting the flow.
+The remedy effectively isolated residual toxaphene remaining in the outfall ditch so that it does not present a potential risk to the environment or human health.

 Catching fish in Terry Creek for testing.